MicrosoftDocs/win32/desktop-src/OpenGL/the-iris-gl-sphere-library.md

 ---
 title: The IRIS GL Sphere Library
 description: OpenGL does not support the IRIS GL sphere library.
 You can replace your sphere library calls with quadrics routines from the GLU library.
-For more information about the GLU library, see the Open GL Programming Guide and OpenGL Utility Library. ms.assetid: '2b7e6a3d-d2d0-4b54-8dff-8c4d6b113007'
+For more information about the GLU library, see the Open GL Programming Guide and OpenGL Utility Library. ms.assetid: 2b7e6a3d-d2d0-4b54-8dff-8c4d6b113007
-keywords: ["IRIS GL porting,sphere library", "porting from IRIS GL,sphere library", "porting to OpenGL from IRIS GL,sphere library", "OpenGL porting from IRIS GL,sphere library", "drawing functions,sphere library", "sphere library"]
+keywords:
+- IRIS GL porting,sphere library
+- porting from IRIS GL,sphere library
+- porting to OpenGL from IRIS GL,sphere library
+- OpenGL porting from IRIS GL,sphere library
+- drawing functions,sphere library
+- sphere library
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The IRIS GL Sphere Library